Leech-Protocol/docs/faq.md

 ### Will Leech Protocol have a token?

-You will find out information about our token after the publication of the tokenomics.
+The information about Leech Protocol token will be available after the publication of the tokenomics.

 ### Who is investor of the Leech Protocol?

-Investor information will be published later, stay tuned.
+The project raised $1.5 million with a valuation of $6.8 million.
+Detailed investor information will be published later, stay tuned.

 ### What is a team experience?

-You can get information about the team in our [Pitch Deck](https://drive.google.com/file/d/1B5eNWF4nsa7JRiRhvgaPkLQrjMDXxqU3/view){target ="_blank"}.
+The information about the team is avaliable in our [Pitch Deck](https://drive.google.com/file/d/1B5eNWF4nsa7JRiRhvgaPkLQrjMDXxqU3/view){target ="_blank"}.

 ### Does Leech Protocol have an audit?

 Leech Protocol audited by Hacken.
-Report available via the [link](https://hacken.io/wp-content/uploads/2023/02/CSS_LeechProtocol_SC-Audit-Report.pdf){target ="_blank"}.
+Report available via the [link](https://wp.hacken.io/wp-content/uploads/2023/02/CSS_LeechProtocol_SC-Audit-Report.pdf){target ="_blank"}.

 ### How secure is the Leech Protocol?